Rayruiw/weather-project/README.md

    Agile methodologies can provide a competitive advantage in terms of time-to-market.
 Weather forecast software developed using agile practices can be released in incremental stages, allowing users to benefit from early functionality while additional features are being developed.
 This can be particularly valuable in a field where accurate and up-to-date weather forecasts are critical for various industries and decision-making processes.

  In summary, adopting agile software development for a weather forecast software offers flexibility, adaptability, and rapid feedback loops.
 These benefits enable the software to evolve, incorporate new data sources, and provide accurate and timely predictions, ultimately enhancing the user experience and supporting informed decision-making in various sectors reliant on weather forecasts.
+  + **Usage of Software**:
+    This software could be used in climate analysis, which allows tracking and monitoring severe weather conditions.
+Some potential target markets would be meteorological and weather forcasting organizations as well as the aviation industry.
+Both markets require timely and accurate weather data to analyze and generate forcasts, or even addressing alerts and warnings.
+This is vital especially in the aviation industry because airliners rely heavily on these data in order to maintain an efficient and safe flight.

 # Software Development plan
  ### Development Process/Status (sample only)